Lean Manufacturing Games – Power of Experiential Training

 - Kanban: Visual scheduling systems that improve workflow management.

-While these methodologies are effective at reducing costs and improving quality, simply understanding the theory is not enough.
+While these methodologies effectively reduce costs and improve quality, simply understanding the theory is insufficient.
 Organizations need a way to translate these abstract concepts into everyday business practices.

 1.2 Shortcomings of Traditional Training